Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Constitution/Lionsberg Constitution.md

 We acknowledge the Self-Evident, Universal, and Eternal Right and Responsibility of Individuals of Good Intent to freely exist, associate, think, speak, and act, individually and collectively, in accordance with the dictates of Our own Spirit, Conscience, and Moral Convictions, in order to secure the Best Possible Future for Our Selves and All.

-Organizing our Selves as Individuals of Goodwill around the world voluntarily in partnership with the Creator and All Creation, we reassert Our Self-Evident and [[Ultimately Ineffable]] Rights and Responsibilities as Individuals and members of One Human Family.
+Organizing Our Selves as Individuals of Goodwill around the world voluntarily in partnership with the Creator and All Creation, we reassert Our Self-Evident and [[Ultimately Ineffable]] Rights and Responsibilities as Individuals and members of One Human Family.

 Co-Creating in Partnership with [[One]], One Another, and [[All Creation]], no existing institution or authority shall have [[Power Over]], or the right to interfere with, the Co-Operation of this Universal Body of Goodwill.